 - The need for extractions

-- The need for other oral health treatments (like gum disease treatment)
+- The need for other oral health treatments, such as gum disease

 - Whether or not you have dental insurance and how much it will cover

 Without a clear picture of the state of your oral health, it is very hard to estimate how much it will cost you to have your damaged or missing teeth replaced with implants.
-We recommend scheduling a consultation with Dr. Grapevine at his Plano, TX dentist office where he will conduct a thorough examination.
-Then he can present you with your options and an estimated cost.
+We recommend scheduling a consultation with Dr. Grapevine for a thorough examination and recommendations for the best dental implants in Plano, TX.
+Then he can present you with affordable dental implant options and an estimated cost.

 Comparing the Costs